siep-icst/query_gen/README.md

 However, in a big data graph the graph isomorphism case should be rare because we are digging based on a random model.

+We consider different query patterns.

+For line query, we only need to specify how many vertices in the query and do not need to specify the edge number.
+The query requirements(query info) file will indicate query vertices and query num in each line.
+For example,
+5 3
+6 3
+which means we need 3 querys which have 5 vertices and 3 queries which have 6 vertices.